-You need to choose employees who can handle the huge responsibility that comes with being a fire safety officer, but there’s more to it than you think.
+Selecting employees who can handle the significant responsibility of being a fire safety officer is essential, but there’s more to the role than you might expect.

 • Help implement (and improve) workplace emergency procedures